thermalogic/SimVCCE/README.md

 Refrigerant `134a` is the working fluid in an ideal vapor-compression refrigeration cycle

-Themass flow rate of the refrigerant is `0.08 kg/s.`
+The mass flow rate of the refrigerant is `0.08 kg/s`.

 | No          | Cold region  | Warm region  | Enters the Compressor  | Leaves the Condenser   |
 | -------------- |:-------------:| -----------:|------------------------:|------------------------:|